leesei/node-scrapebp/README.md

 # node-scrapebp

-> the npm package `node-scrapebp` is DEPRECATED, source can be found in `deprecated` branch
+> the npm package `node-scrapebp` is DEPRECATED, source of package can be found in `deprecated` branch
-> with modern library, there's not need for any wrapper code
+> with modern library, there's not need for any wrapper library
 > this repo now serves as boilerplate for a Node.js scraper

 ## Usage